How Much to Paint a House Interior?

 Cons:

 Primer is used to seal bare surfaces before the application of undercoat or topcoats.
-Using a combined primer/undercoat will save you the need to buy them separately, but it is best to use a primer on surfaces which may need a little extra protection from weather or wear.
+Using a combined primer/undercoat will save you the need to buy them separately.
+It is however best to use a primer on surfaces which may need a little extra protection from weather or wear.
+Different types of primers, such as water-based, oil-based, and shellac-based, are designed for specific surfaces and conditions.

 Pros:

-• Primer offers a seal to bare surfaces
+- Primer offers a seal for bare surfaces

 Cons:

-An undercoat is used to block the colours of the previous paints or natural colour of the surface from shining through the topcoat.
+An undercoat is used to block the colours of the previous paints or the natural colour of the surface from shining through the finished topcoat.
+It creates an even, neutral base that helps the final colour appear more vibrant and consistent.
+Undercoat is typically used after primer and before the final paint layer.
+Particularly useful on wood, metal, or over dark and uneven colours.

 Pros: